zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    }
    ```

-8. As you can see from the search results, the addition of cognitive skills adds valuable metadata to your search index, and will help to make documents and their contents more usable by Contoso, Ltd..
+8. As you can see from the search results, the addition of cognitive skills adds valuable metadata to your search index, and will help to make documents and their contents more usable by Contoso.

 ## Exercise 9: Import and publish APIs into APIM